wcfrobert/ezbolt/README.md

 Notes:

-1. Despite a nonlinear bolt force-deformation, the relationship between max bolt force ($$R_{max}$$) and applied force ($$P$$) is linear.
+1. Despite a nonlinear bolt force-deformation, the relationship between max bolt force ($R_{max}$) and applied force ($P$) is linear.
 In other words, if applied force doubles, so does maximum bolt force, and vice versa.
 Embedded in this is the **assumption that eccentricity (e = Mz / P) will remain constant**
 2. If we substitute 0.34 into the exponential function above, we get 0.9815 as there's a horizontal asymptote and we will never reach 1.0 exactly.
 We can make a simple adjustment to our "C" equation if we desire.
-Note that AISC does NOT make this adjustment as it is more conservative to set max bolt-force as $$0.9815R_{max}$$, effectively capping our DCR to 98%.
+Note that AISC does NOT make this adjustment as it is more conservative to set max bolt-force as $0.9815R_{max}$, effectively capping our DCR to 98%.

 $$ (1 - e^{-10(0.34)} )^{0.55} = 0.9815 $$